arwaghaith/EmbeddedLinux/Embedded_Linux/kernel/Linux Kernel.md

 ![kernel5](assets/kernel5.png)
 <br><br>

+# OPTIONAL
-To emulate the sd.img file as a sd card we need to attach it to loop driver to be as a block storage
+# To emulate the sd.img file as a sd card we need to attach it to loop driver to be as a block storage

 # attach the sd.img to be treated as block storage
 ```